Raghav-2002/Assignment-Saarthi.ai/README.md

 File Description:

-1)Log files folder  (Log files for models, 3 models are trained hence there are total 6 plots, i.e. train and validation plot for each model)
+1)Log files folder  (Log files for models, 3 models are trained hence there are total 6 curves on two plots, i.e. train and validation plot for each model)

 2)Configuration.yml (configuration file)